-The agreed definition was “those industries which have their origin in individual creativity, skill and talent and which have a potential for wealth and job creation through the generation and exploitation of intellectual property”.
+The creative industries are defined by the UK government as “those industries which have their origin in individual creativity, skill and talent and which have a potential for wealth and job creation through the generation and exploitation of intellectual property”.

 This includes: advertising and marketing; architecture; crafts; design (product, graphic, fashion); film, TV, video, radio and photography; IT, software and computer services (‘creative tech’); publishing; museums, galleries and libraries; music, performing and visual arts.